nabto/edge-device-webrtc/README.md

 git clone --recursive https://github.com/nabto/edge-device-webrtc.git
 ```

+## Tools
+CMake and a C++ compiler is needed.
+Also, you need cURL and OpenSSL libraries for the target platform.

 ## Building
 The example is built using cmake from the root of this repo (note that cmake must be invoked twice as shown, this is a known issue, ticket sc-2419):